-After Shannon’s rent jumped an additional $1,000 a month, she created the Facebook group ‘Toronto Housing Woes‘.
-The response it generated was truly staggering, with similar stories emerging from all across the city of Toronto.
+Shannon's experience, where her rent skyrocketed by an additional $1,000 a month, prompted her to create the Facebook group 'Toronto Housing Woes.'
+The overwhelming response from residents across the city underscores the widespread impact of the housing crisis on Toronto's population.

 1. Low Supply Of New Homes